rrajaravi/pydfu/README.md

 # pydfs
-Python Interface and CLI for Disk and Filesystem Utils
+Python Interface and cli for Disk and Filesystem Utils

 ### Requirements
 Unix/Linux Operating System